Skip to content

 The response tells you which source was used and why a requested source fell back.

-Repository Layout
+Repository layout

 FolderPurpose

-server/CLI entrypoint, daemon, API, streaming, metrics
+packages/server/CLI entrypoint, service, API, streaming, metrics

-cli/macOS simulator bridge
+packages/server/native/macOS simulator bridge

-client/Browser UI
+packages/client/Browser UI

 packages/Inspectors, VS Code extension, and simdeck/test